intellij-rust/intellij-rust.github.io/_docs/faq.markdown

 {% include h title="What are the compatible IDEs?
 Is there any difference?" tag="compatible-ides" %}
-The plugin works with all IntelliJ-based IDEs of the version 2019.2 and newer.
+The plugin works with all IntelliJ-based IDEs.
 Debugger and profiler are currently available in CLion only.
 See our [Readme](https://github.com/intellij-rust/intellij-rust#compatible-ides) for a complete list of the features that differ depending on the particular IDE.